18F/join.tts.gsa.gov/pages/positions/TEST-POSITION.md

 # Type your filename into that box.                                            #
 #                                                                              #
 # NOTE ABOUTE FILENAMES: Your filename should be descriptive about the job     #
 # posting that you're creating, and it MUST end with ".md".
+Don't stress out   #
+# about filenames too much, though.
+They are used for the URL, which can help  #
+# people make sure they're on the right page, but most users will probably not #
+# notice the URL.
+Instead, try to make it meaningful to you and others on the  #
+# Talent Team so you can find it easily in the future if you need to edit it.  #
-For example, if    #
+#                                                                              #
-# you are creating a job for a content designer, you might choose names like:  #
+# For example, if you are posting a job for a content designer, you might      #
+# choose names like:                                                           #
 #                                                                              #
 #    tts-content-designer-2023.md                                              #
 #    login-content-designer-2023.md                                            #